MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/booking-timestamps.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-timestamps-booking-statuses.png)

 However, not all booking statuses need to have a Field Service Status and relate to work orders.
-Imagine a booking status that
+Imagine a booking status for a booked case.

- For more information on booking statuses see the topic on [work order lifecycle and statuses](./work-order-status-booking-status.md).

 Next choose how you want booking timestamps to be created.

+Go to **Field Service > Settings > Work Order/Booking section > Timestamp Frequency**

 you have two options for how timestamps are created

-Go to **Field Service > Settings > Work Order/Booking section > Timestamp Frequency**

 1. **Per Field Service Status Change** (default) - choose if you just want timestamps for booking statuses that change the major work order milestones - Scheduled, Traveling, In Progress, Completed
 2. **Per Booking Status Change** - choose if you want more granularity and detail especially for custom statuses.